drivdigital/driv-vagrant/README.md

 ## Installing

+Before starting up, you need to verify that the following software are installed:

+* Git
+* Virtual Box
+* Vagrant

+Download, add the box and configure:

 `vagrant up`

-This will download and add the box.
+The first time you run `vagrant up` Vagrant will download and add the box.

-Manual install:

-`vagrant box add driv02 http://drivdi-2200.rask17.raskesider.no/vagrant/driv02.box`

 ## Daily usage

 Start:

 `vagrant up [vm2]`

 SSH:

 `vagrant ssh [vm2]`

 Destroy:

 `vagrant destroy -f`

-The default VM enables port forwarding and .dev sites can be accessed using port 8080 or 8081(SSL) When running `vm2`, the VM will enable a private network and .dev site URLs does not require port number.
+The default VM enables [port forwarding](https://www.vagrantup.com/docs/networking/forwarded_ports.html) and .dev sites can be accessed using port 8080 or 8081(SSL)
+When running `vm2`, the VM enables a [private network ](https://www.vagrantup.com/docs/networking/private_network.html) and .dev site URLs does not require a port number.

 NOTE!
-When running a Vagrant private network you may have to shut down any HTTP server running on port 80.
+When running a private network (vm2) you may have to shut down any HTTP server running on port 80.

 ## Documentation

-See the [wiki](https://github.com/drivdigital/driv-vagrant/wiki) for documentation.
+See the [wiki](https://github.com/drivdigital/driv-vagrant/wiki) for more documentation.